brunexgeek/webster/README.md

 ## Server example

-The server keeps listening for connections and handle each one of them in separated threads.
+The server keeps listening for connections and handle each one of them.
 To start the server, do something like:

 ``` c
 webster_server_t server;